agrawalx/rust-contract-template/README.md

 The proof is deserialized on-chain using Winterfell-compatible layout

 ## 🧩 From Hardcoded to General-Purpose STARK Verifier
-## While this demo uses hardcoded public inputs for simplicity, once generalized deserialization is implemented in the Rust verifier contract (handling input formats):
+While this demo uses hardcoded public inputs for simplicity, once generalized deserialization is implemented in the Rust verifier contract (handling input formats):
-## ✅ This framework can become a universal on-chain STARK verifier for any AIR program.
+✅ This framework can become a universal on-chain STARK verifier for any AIR program.

-That means you’ll be able to:
+## That means you’ll be able to:

--Upload and verify any kind of STARK proof (ML, fraud proofs, off-chain analytics, etc.)
+- Upload and verify any kind of STARK proof (ML, fraud proofs, off-chain analytics, etc.)

--Keep all business logic in Solidity — rewards, access, asset transfers, etc.
+- Keep all business logic in Solidity — rewards, access, asset transfers, etc.

--Build full DApps where Rust handles heavy computation, and Solidity handles everything else
+- Build full DApps where Rust handles heavy computation, and Solidity handles everything else

--This unlocks a huge range of use cases, including ZK gaming, verifiable oracles, proof-of-compute systems, and modular AI inference on-chain — all powered by PolkaVM + AssetHub.
+- This unlocks a huge range of use cases, including ZK gaming, verifiable oracles, proof-of-compute systems, and modular AI inference on-chain — all powered by PolkaVM + AssetHub.